psatler/meetapp-backend/README.md

 - Used docker volumes to persist database data when shutting down the containers.
 For [Postgres](https://hub.docker.com/_/postgres) image, a volume was set up for the `PGDATA` environment variable.

 - Also, to save/persist the photos uploaded, it was used volumes to map to a local folder the photos uploaded to the container.
 To rebuild the container image after the changes, the followind command was ran: `sudo docker-compose up --build`.
+You might need to delete the `PGDATA` folder first do be able to rebuild the image.

 - To fix files according to ESLint, for example, `js` files inside the _src_ folder: `yarn eslint --fix src --ext .js`